17: Twitter Pitch Events

 What are some methods for doing well in these events?
 Some authors make event “Lists” in advance.
 They’ll generally tweet something to the effect of, “Mutuals, please comment here if you're participating in PitMad.
 I’m making a list.”
 They will then add the commenters to that list.
 When this occurs, assuming you commented, you’ll get a notification that they’ve added you to their list.
 It’s both wise and polite to then make your own list (On mobile, “List” is the option below profile on the menu that appears when you click your profile picture in the upper left hand corner) and include them in it.
 Then you follow up by making your own post inviting participants to comment so you can add them to your list.
 During the event, to show support for your fellow writers, you go to your list and ReTweet their event pitches, which will generally be conveniently pinned to the tops of their walls.
 They’ll be doing the same for you.

 During the pitch event, another method that I pursue relentlessly (until Twitter puts me in jail), is to search “Lastest” tweets by the event hashtag.
 Then, on the desktop so I can see their follower ratios (If a Twitter account follows more accounts than they are followed by, they are more likely to follow you back when you click to follow them), I ReTweet nearly every Latest pitch by anyone I’m already following, follow those participants who follow more than they are followed by, and ReTweet their pitches as well (or whatever act the rules specify I'm allowed to do for the event).
 I suggest actually reading the pitches before ReTweeting them.
-Once an event begins, the hashtag quickly trends and spammers use it to promote their accounts (as opposed to completed manuscripts), and the last thing your followers want is more spam.
+Once an event begins, the hashtag quickly trends and spammers use it to promote their accounts/products (as opposed to completed manuscripts), and the last thing your followers want is more spam.
 Also, occasionally participants pitch an offensive concept, or use problematic language and that's not how you want to showcase your author brand on Twitter.